tsjondin/module-js/README.md

 ###API

-module.js API is nothing special and can be explained very briefly, so here is what you need to know about the required HTML and JavaScript.
+The module.js API is nothing special and can be explained very briefly, so here is what you need to know about the required HTML and JavaScript.

 ####HTML